paulhuggett/digraph-hash/README.md

 [![Loop with two entry points](https://sketchviz.com/@paulhuggett/4219c7ba02ac32a9a14c9566bb526ffa/49d199d7c5d87a9f63553ef27b5c938a1be639ed.png)](//sketchviz.com/@paulhuggett/4219c7ba02ac32a9a14c9566bb526ffa)

-Traversing the graph starting with vertex “a” will visit the graph in the order `a -> c -> d -> c` before stopping (due to  having arrived back at a previously encountered vertex).
-On the other hand, a traversal starting with “b” will follow the order `b -> d -> c -> d` before stopping.
+Traversing the graph starting with vertex “a” will visit the graph in the order `a → c → d → c` before stopping (due to  having arrived back at a previously encountered vertex).
+On the other hand, a traversal starting with “b” will follow the order `b → d → c → d` before stopping.
 This has the result that we cannot memoize the hash for either vertex “c” or vertex “d”.
-Vertices “a” and “b” lie outside of the `c -> d -> c` loop, so it is possible for us to safely memoize these hashes.
-Note that as a special case, an out-going edge of vertex which loops back to itself (a “self loop”) can be safely encoded as such since there is only a single point-of-entry to the loop.
+Vertices “a” and “b” lie outside of the `c → d → c` loop, so it is possible for us to safely memoize these hashes.
+Note that, as a special case, an out-going edge of a vertex which loops back to itself (a “self loop”) can be safely memoized as there is only a single point-of-entry to the loop.

 ### Origins